Sarthakaushal/Restart-ML/README.md

 # Restart-ML
-A repo containing the fundamentals of deep generative & probabilistic modeling.
+A repo containing the fundamentals of different statistical ML & deep generative & probabilistic modeling.
 Follows Volodymyr Kuleshov's course on youtube, most models are discussed in the course.

 ## Directory Structure
 ```plaintext